-- 1. Amendment into the law introducing independent complaints review body - 2.
-Rules, procedures and other supportive legislative acts are adopted - 3.
-New review body is recruited according the law - 4.
-Training of Review Body members is conducted
+1. Amendment into the law introducing independent complaints review administrative body

+- 2. Develop and approve new regulations, procedures, rules and other supporting methodological materials - 3.
+Modernization of the unified electronic system of public procurement and development of new electronic services - 4.
+Development of human resources interested in public procurement

 Table 2A.
-Individual Entities: Results Matrix of PFM 2018-2021 strategy
+Individual Entities: Results Matrix of PFM 2018-2022 strategy

-Strategy directions and objectives Goal for 2021 Documents from international practice Performance baseline Target indicator Possible risks Source of verification Comment 1 Parliament Financ e and Budget Comm ent Budget Office 1 Supporting indepth involvement and role of Finance and Budget Committee in the budget formulation process.
-Alignment with SDG is ensured/attached to the draft state budget.
-Supporting report on draft budget.
-Development of policy documents and manuals on citizens' participation in the budgeting (based on OBS and GIFT recommendations).
-Supporting Finance and Budget Committee to review reports on budget transparency and citizens' participation issues SDG 16, alignment with OGP principles PEFA: PI-5 - B PI-9 - A PEFA: PI-5 - A PI-9 - A Decrease or cease of donors financial support.
+Strategy directions and objectives Goal for 2022 Documents from international practice Performance baseline Target indicator Possible risks Source of verification Comment 1 Parliament Fina nce and Budget Comn nittee and Parliam ent Budget Office Supporting indepth involvement and role of Finance and Budget Committee in the budget formulation process. to the draft state budget.
+SDG 16, alignment with OGP principles PEFA: PI-5 - B PI-9 - A PEFA: PI-5 - A PI-9 - A Decrease or cease of donors financial support.
 Lack of staff qualification.
 Structural changes in the government 2022-2025 BDD; OBS 2021; PEFA2021 report; Parliament Finance and Budget Committee action plan for 2018-2020 - actions 1.1; 1.3; 1.5

-Strategy directions and objectives Goal for 2021 Documents from international practice Performance baseline Target indicator Possible risks Source of verification Comment 2 Supporting involvement and coordination role of Finance and Budget Committee in the budget execution and monitoring process.
+Strategy directions and objectives Goal for 2022 Documents from international practice Performance baseline Target indicator Possible risks Source of verification Comment 2 Supporting involvement and coordination role of Finance and Budget Committee in the budget execution and monitoring process.
 Budget execution annual reports are submitted timely, provision of required information for Committee hearing on audit report, participation in the hearings.
 Submission budget execution quarterly reports for hearing and supporting on preparation of assessment PEFA (PI-31); PEFA: PI-31.1 - C PI-31.2 - C PI-31.3 - C PI-31.4 - A PEFA: PI-31.1 - B PI-31.2 - B PI-31.3 - B PI-31.4 - A Decrease or cease of donors financial support.
 Lack of staff qualification.
 Structural changes in the government PEFA2021 report; Parliament Finance and Budget Committee action plan for 2018-2020 - actions 1.1; 1.3; 1.5

-Strategy directions and objectives Goal for 2021 Documents from international practice Performance baseline Target indicator Possible risks Source of verification Comment 3 Increase of effectiveness of cooperation and accountability to the Finance and Budget Committee Collecting relevant information from SAO, MOF tax and customs departments SDG 16 SDG 17 SDG 18 PEFA: PI-31.1 - C PI-31.2 - C PI-31.3 - C PI-31.4 - A PEFA: PI-31.1 - B PI-31.2 - B PI-31.3 - B PI-31.4 - A Decrease or cease of donors financial support.
+Strategy directions and objectives Goal for 2022 Documents from international practice Performance baseline Target indicator Possible risks Source of verification Comment 3 Increase of effectiveness of cooperation and accountability to the Finance and Budget Committee Collecting relevant information from SAO, MOF tax and customs departments SDG 16 SDG 17 SDG 18 PEFA: PI-31.1 - C PI-31.2 - C PI-31.3 - C PI-31.4 - A PEFA: PI-31.1 - B PI-31.2 - B PI-31.3 - B PI-31.4 - A Decrease or cease of donors financial support.
 Lack of staff qualification.
 Structural changes in the government PEFA2021 report; Parliament Finance and Budget Committee action plan for 2018-2020 - actions 1.1; 1.2; 1.3; 1.5; 2.1; 2.3 4 Supporting coordination role of Finance and Budget Committee in legislative activities.
 Participation in high priority legislation drafting working group based on legislation gap analysis.
 Provision of information on current finance and budget issues discussed and the SDG 16 SDG 2017 report SDG 2019 report Decrease or cease of donors financial support.
 Lack of staff qualification.
 Structural changes in the government Parliament Finance and Budget Committee action plan for 2018-2020 - actions 2.1; 2.3; 3.1; 3.4